Nordix/keycloak-secrets-vault-provider/CONTRIBUTING.md

 # Contributing

-This guide is for developers who wish to contribute to the project.
+This guide is for those who wish to contribute to the project.

 ## Building the Project